The Josephus Problem: Marginal Clarifications

 person in this group.

-The survivor's number can be calculated by the formula 2l + 1
+The survivor's number can be calculated by the formula 2l + 1, because each of

 (plus one) person is the first one in a left group of people (hence the